CaffeinatedRat/HamonEngine/README.md

 #### 1.0.3
 * Added the property center to the class hamonengine.geometry.rect to allow pre-computation for things like centering drawing on the viewport.
+* Added logic to return and accept text metrics object from drawText to improve performance.
+Text metrics can also be disabled; however, the textOffset & verticalTextOffset properties are disabled.
+* Added a helper method drawFPSCounter to the hamonengine.graphics.layer class using consistent parameters and disabled metrics.